JinleYe/online_store/backend/ReadMe.md

 ## Project Overview:
-As part of the Bright Network Technology Academy, we were assigned a group project with the team having completely free reign– The aim was  to design and build a full-stack application to provide a service or solve a problem within a two week period.
+As part of the Bright Network Technology Academy, we were assigned a group project where the team was completely free to reign.
+The aim was  to design and build a full-stack application to provide a service or solve a problem within a two week period.
 As a group we decided to create an application to provide a service.

 <br>